Learning with a Mole: Transferable latent spatial representations for navigation without reconstruction: On the importance of the blindness property

-Let us now consider the proposed navigability loss, illustrated in Figure \ref{fig:moletheorymole}.
+Let's now consider the navigability loss, illustrated in Figure \ref{fig:moletheorymole}.
 The main agent $\pi$ integrates visual observations over its own trajectory up to waypoint $t{=}t_1$.
-The aux agent $\rho$ navigates on the blue trajectory and we again consider the effect of the supervised learning signal at the later instant $t{=}t_2$.
-Again, minimizing $\mathcal{L}(\mathbf{a}_t,\mathbf{a}^*_t)$ requires learning an agent which can predict the correct action $\mathbf{a}^*_t$ given its ``input'' $\rep$, but now, this can happen in one way only: since the agent $\rho$ is blind, the BC objective cannot lead to reasoning (r1), i.e. memory-less, as it lacks the necessary visual observation to do so.
-The only way that the agent can consistently predict the correct action $\mathbf{a}^*_t$ is through the representation $\rep$ collected at time $t{=}t_1$ , i.e. (r2).
-Making the auxiliary agent blind has thus the double effect of resisting the compression mechanism in learning, and to force the learning signal through a longer backpropagation chain, both of which help integrating relevant observations into the agent memory.
-It has recently been shown that information retention and vanishing gradients, albeit different concepts, are related \cite{BeyondExplodingRibeiro2020}.
+The aux agent $\rho$ navigates on the blue trajectory and we again consider the effect of the supervised learning signal at $t{=}t_2$.
+Minimizing $\mathcal{L}(\mathbf{a}_t,\mathbf{a}^*_t)$ requires learning an agent which can predict the correct action $\mathbf{a}^*_t$ given its ``input'' $\rep$, but now, this can happen in one way only: since the agent $\rho$ is blind, the BC objective cannot lead to reasoning (r1), i.e. memory-less, as it lacks the necessary visual observation to do so.
+To consistently predict the correct action $\mathbf{a}^*_t$, the representation $\rep$ collected at $t{=}t_1$ is necessary, i.e. (r2).
+Making the aux agent blind has thus the double effect of resisting the compression mechanism in learning, and to force the learning signal through a longer backpropagation chain, both of which help integrating relevant observations into the agent memory. \citet{BeyondExplodingRibeiro2020} have recently shown that information retention and vanishing gradients, albeit different concepts, are related.

-For the reasons developed above, navigability is different from data augmentation (DA): the steps on short episodes improve the representation integrated over visual observations on long episodes, whereas classical DA would generate new samples and train them with the same loss.
+For these reasons, navigability is different from data augmentation (DA): the steps on short episodes improve the representation integrated over visual observations on long episodes, whereas classical DA would generate new samples and train them with the same loss.
 We see it as generating a new learning signal for existing samples on long episodes using privileged information from the simulator.

 An argument could be made that our stated objective, i.e. to force an agent to learn a latent map, is not necessary if optimizing BC does not naturally lead to it.
-As counter argument we claim that sequentially integrating visual information over time (r2) increases robustness compared to taking decisions from individual observations (r1), in particular in the presence of sim2real gaps.
-We believe that reactive reasoning (r1) will lead to more likely exploitation of spurious correlations in simulation then mapping (r2), and we will provide evidence for this claim in the sim2real generalization experiments in the next section.
+As counter argument we claim that integrating visual information over time (r2) increases robustness compared to taking decisions from individual observations (r1), in particular in the presence of sim2real gaps.
+We believe that reactive reasoning (r1) will lead to more likely exploitation of spurious correlations in simulation then mapping (r2), and we will provide evidence for this claim in the sim2real experiments in Section \ref{sec:results}.